Orisuniyanu/3MTT/README.md

-# Mini Project: Simulating Git Workflow with Tom and Jerry
+# Second Mini Project: Simulating Git Workflow with Tom and Jerry

 ## Prerequisites
 Ensure Git is installed on your system.
 If not, install it from [git-scm.com](https://git-scm.com/).